bjssacademy/advanced-tdd/chapter04/chapter04.md

 Wrong, of course!

-The beuty of TDD is it promotes the idea of _design by contract_.
+The beauty of TDD is it promotes the idea of _design by contract_.
 This has had various names over time.
 Bertrand Meyer coined the exact phrase when writing about his Eiffel language.
-But the idea dates back to at least Daid L. Parnas and his 1968 paper on Information Hiding.
+But the idea dates back to at least David L. Parnas and his 1968 paper on Information Hiding.

 What the rest of the code sees is our interface.
 That interface maintains a contract to its consumers.
 In our case, that contract is "you call PlaceShip(2, 3) and I will place a ship at row 2, column 3".

-> A contract is a string promise to the callers of this code
+> A contract is a strong promise to the callers of this code

 Behind this contract, we can fulfil the promise any way we like.